Giavonator/MenuManager-Backend/design/learning/example-test-formatting.md

 ## 6. Testing Library

-Within `utils/testing.ts` are all of the necessary predefined functions necessary for testing: assertAndLog, assertExistsAndLog, printStepHeader, and printTestHeader.
+Within `utils/testing.ts` are all of the necessary predefined functions necessary for testing: `assertAndLog`, `assertExistsAndLog`, `printStepHeader`, and `printTestHeader`.